-Students graduating from this program will be academically prepared, well-rounded and adept in skills for a number of exciting careers in the allied health fields, dentistry or medicine; education; government; health care industries; or nonprofit organizations.
+Students graduating from this program are academically prepared, well-rounded and adept in skills for a number of exciting careers in the allied health fields, dentistry or medicine; education; government; health care industries; or nonprofit organizations.
 Positions could include:

-Students will be well prepared to pursue postgraduate health degrees, resulting in a career as a:
+Students are well-prepared to pursue postgraduate health degrees, resulting in a career as a:

 Many other career options may be available.